 We’ve already learned of some predictions that we can do.
 The Wheel of Change predicts that Change would entail Feedback and would most likely entail another Change.
-We leveraged these predictions into Planning for Feedback and Planning for Change.
-Predictions make us better planners, because we know what to plan towards.
+We leveraged these Predictions into Planning for Feedback and Planning for Change.
+They make us better planners, because we know what to plan towards.

 Don’t Act Surprised

-So, we better go and look for sources of surprises that we only think of as truly unpredictable.
+A right and beneficial effort would be to look for sources of surprises.
 One source could be “the business” itself.
 For example, If we are working for Amazon, we can not be surprised that Black Friday occurs annually.
 If we are working for Salesforce, we can not be surprised that salaries are paid at the end of month.

-That’s responsibility, standing tall with a prediction behind you and having everyone’s back.
+That’s responsibility, standing tall with a Prediction behind you and having everyone’s back.
 Because once predicted, we actively choose whether to act or not, with good reason out of conditions and necessity.
-That’s how things work.
 Afterwards it would be impossible to argue it was unpreventable.

-Real time incidents are truly unpredictable, but we need to properly define it first.
+Real time incidents in a live production environment are truly unpredictable, but we need to properly define it first.
 These are crashes caused by events that could have been prevented, if only we had awareness they should be monitored and how.
 It might be a hard one to follow, so let’s walk through it with an example.

 - For the first time ever our web server crashes and we have no idea why.
 That was truly unpredictable.